Installation

 Tip

-To install autocompletion permanently add this command to .zshrc
+To install autocompletion permanently add this command to .zshrc (setting the krknctl binary path correctly)Container Runtime:

 The tool supports both Podman and Docker to run the krkn-hub scenario containers.
 The tool interacts with the container

 runtime through Unix socket.
-If both container runtimes are installed in the system the tool will default on Podman
+If both container runtimes are installed in the system the tool will default on Podman.

 Podman: